huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `availability_zone` - (Optional, String, ForceNew) specify the name of the available partition (AZ).
 Default value is random to create nodes in a random AZ in the node pool.
 Changing this parameter will create a new resource.

-* `os` - (Optional, String) Operating System of the node.
+* `os` - (Optional, String, ForceNew) Operating System of the node.
 The value can be EulerOS 2.5 and CentOS 7.6.
   Changing this parameter will create a new resource.

 * `key_pair` - (Optional, String, ForceNew) Key pair name when logging in to select the key pair mode.
 This parameter and `password` are alternative.
 Changing this parameter will create a new resource.